nezaj/web-bitelog/src/data/notes.md

-### 10/28/2021
+### 10/23/2021

-WEIGHT-FEELING
-Weight started moving down again!
+Weight: Weight started moving down again!
 Part of this was due to food poisoning though which wasn’t great

-NUTRITION-FEELING
-Much better.
+Nutrition: Much better.
 No binges, lots of protein, getting things back on track

-SLEEP-FEELING
-Sleep was good enough, definitely need to be getting 7+ hours
+Sleep: Sleep was good enough, definitely need to be getting 7+ hours

-STRESS-FEELING
-Stress is better than last week.
+Stress: Stress is better than last week.
 Running Consistent and getting our guys results is still a concern

-OVERALL-THOUGHTS
-First week went well, aside from food poisoning.
+Overall: First week went well, aside from food poisoning.
 Exercise was a miss though and would love to get back to daily movement

-NUTRITION-GOALS
+Nutrition Goals:

 -   Keep average calories below target
 -   Continue being mindful with food